Do fish get bored living in a tank? How to help fish boredom

 For example, if you just have the one fish and are planning on keeping it that way, then selecting from amongst the best small fish tanks would be the way to go.
 These are compact enough that they won’t take up much space in an apartment, dorm room or office but large enough that your fish will still have plenty of room.

-On the other hand, if you’re planning on keeping a school of bright and vibrant tropical fish, then you’ll want to invest in the best tropical fish tank to ensure all your fishy friends have plenty of space to spread out in.
+On the other hand, if you’re planning on keeping a school of bright and colourful tropical fish, then you’ll want to invest in the best tropical fish tank to ensure all your fishy friends have plenty of space to spread out in.
 To be honest, no matter whether you have one fish or 100, the bigger you can go the better, so try to steer clear of anything under five-gallons.

 2. Make sure you have plenty of fish tank accessories